Global Covenant of Mayors for Climate & Energy: History

 At the National Clean Energy Summit in Las Vegas on 24 August 2015, President Barack Obama challenged 100 cities to commit to the Compact of Mayors as part of a larger push to advance clean energy across the United States.
 Rio de Janeiro became the first city to achieve full compliance with the Compact on 26 August 2015.

 Vice President of the United States Joe Biden called out the success of the Compact of Mayors in promoting action against climate change during his address at the US-China Climate Leadership Summit in Los Angeles on 15 September 2015.
 Later that month, on 28 September 2015, Mike Bloomberg announced the launch of a new parent organization combining the efforts of the Compact of Mayors and the Compact of States and Regions at NYC Climate Week.

 Vice President Biden also cited the success of the Compact of Mayors while speaking on 5 November 2015 at the National League of Cities Congress of Cities in Nashville, Tennessee, USA.
 On 20 November 2015, the Compact of Mayors was recognized by the White House for exceeding 100 U.S. member cities prior to the COP 21 climate negotiations in Paris.

 Mayors and other leaders of hundreds of cities committed to the Compact of Mayors attended the Climate Summit for Local Leaders at Paris City Hall on 4 December 2015 during COP21.
 At the Climate Summit for Local Leaders, Leonardo DiCaprio welcomed climate action commitments made by 392 cities under the Compact of Mayors, and he urged the local leaders in attendance to do more to fight climate change.

 Following the Climate Summit, 428 global cities had committed to the Compact of Mayors, representing over 376 million people worldwide.

 The Compact of Mayors officially merged with the Covenant of Mayors on 22 June 2016 in Brussels, Belgium.
 The newly created Global Covenant of Mayors for Climate and Energy unites more than 7,100 cities in 119 countries across six continents in the shared goal of fighting climate change through coordinated local climate action.
 The initiative represents more than 600 million residents, or more than 8 percent of the world's population.
+As of March 2024, the commitment has expanded to include over 12,500 cities and local governments.
+These cities hail from 6 continents and 144 countries.
+In total, they represent more than 1 billion people.